 - (a) Borrow materials will come primarily from proposed road cut areas or the widening of these areas within the R.O.W.
-If additional borrow material is required from a site outside the right-of-way, it shall be a site which is approved by the Mineral Lands Division, Department of Natural Resources. - (i) Existing borrow areas shall be used wherever possible. - (ii) The owner will designate all borrow areas for subgrade material. - (iii) Development of borrow areas will comply with Section 207, (Borrow), and

-Section 310 (Use of Pits and Quarries), and Division 8 (General Environmental Requirements) of the DTW Specification Book.
-See Appendix A.
+If additional borrow material is required from a site outside the right-of-way, it shall be a site which is approved by the Mineral Lands Division, Department of Natural Resources. - (i) Existing borrow areas shall be used wherever possible. - (ii) The owner will designate all borrow areas for subgrade material. - (iii) Development of borrow areas will comply with Section 207, (Borrow), and Section 310 (Use of Pits and Quarries), and Division 8 (General Environmental Requirements) of the DTW Specification Book.
+See Appendix B. - (b) The operations at new quarry areas used during construction shall also be carried out according to all relevant federal and provincial acts and regulations. - (c) The development of borrow areas shall be controlled so as to minimize potential environmental damage.
+The following procedures shall be implemented by the Contractor when using borrow areas: - (i) The area to be excavated shall be clear cut of all vegetation prior to the removal of any borrow material; - NS (ii) All stumps, organic material and topsoil shall be stripped from the area to be excavated, segregated, and stockpiled at least 5m from undisturbed areas ensuring it is not pushed onto the surrounding trees or vegetation; stockpiled strippings will be kept at least 5m from the area of excavation;

-- (b) The operations at new quarry areas used during construction shall also be carried out according to all relevant federal and provincial acts and regulations. - (c) The development of borrow areas shall be controlled so as to minimize potential environmental damage.
-The following procedures shall be implemented by the Contractor when using borrow areas: - (i) The area to be excavated shall be clear cut of all vegetation prior to the removal of any borrow material; - NS (ii) All stumps, organic material and topsoil shall be stripped from the area to be excavated, segregated, and stockpiled at least 5m from undisturbed areas ensuring it is not pushed onto the surrounding trees or vegetation; stockpiled strippings will be kept at least 5m from the area of excavation; - (iii) Upon completion of excavation, the area disturbed shall be graded to slopes no steeper than 2:1. - (iv) Following sloping, the topsoil and any organic materials shall be re-spread over the disturbed area; - (v) Borrow areas no longer used shall be rehabilitated to permit rapid revegetation and to prevent erosion and sedimentation.
-If necessary, hydroseeding shall be carried out as directed by the Resident Engineer using an approved seed mixture. - NS (vi) Borrow areas outside the road right-of-way require prior approval of the Mineral Lands Division, Dept. Of Natural Resources, and shall be located a minimum of 150m from any watercourse or designated wetland. - NS (vii) Borrow area rehabilitation must be completed once a site is not used for more than 6 months or within 1 month of abandonment.
-A site in use must have sediment control ponds and erosion protection measures in place if it remains in operation for more than 3 months.
+- (iii) Upon completion of excavation, the area disturbed shall be graded to slopes no steeper than 2:1; - (iv) Following sloping, the topsoil and any organic materials shall be re-spread over the disturbed area; - (v) Borrow areas no longer used shall be rehabilitated to permit rapid revegetation and to prevent erosion and sedimentation.
+If necessary, hydroseeding shall be carried out as directed by the Resident Engineer using an approved seed mixture;

+(vi) Borrow areas outside the road right-of-way require prior approval of the Mineral Lands Division, Dept. Of Natural Resources, and shall be located a minimum of 150m from any watercourse or designated wetland;

+- (vii) Borrow area rehabilitation must be completed once a site is not used for more than 6 months or within 1 month of abandonment.
+A site in use must have sediment control ponds and erosion protection measures in place if it remains in operation for more than 3 months. - (d) Information on the location and number of borrow pits will be made available after detailed design and construction planning are completed.
+Quarry access shall be permanently removed to prevent unauthorized usage unless site is used for maintenance purposes where the access shall be gated.